-You should already be somewhat familiar with our submission and refereeing procedure.
+You should already be somewhat familiar with our editorial procedure.

 Here are some basic things we trust you will do: